-Japan Crude Cocktail (JCC), also known Japan Custom Cleared, represents the average price of crude oil imported to Japan and reported by the Japanese Custom.
-JCC is mainly used by LNG traders in APAC and EMEA, despite representing crude oil prices.
+Japan Crude Cocktail (JCC), also known Japan Custom Cleared, represents the average price of crude oil imported to Japan and reported by the Japanese Custom (Ministry of Finance).
+JCC is used by LNG traders in APAC despite representing crude oil prices.

 At the inception of the LNG industry, there was no natural gas benchmark or crude oil futures, which left room for JCC to become the index.
-Traditional LNG projects needed committed buyers under long term contracts, before proceeding to a final investment decision.
+Traditional LNG projects needed committed buyers under long term contracts, before proceeding to a final investment decision and JCC was adopted as pricing mechanism.

-Today, JCC is the most common way to price LNG contracts in Japan and other first generation buyers in Korea and Taiwan.
+Today, JCC is a most common way to price LNG contracts in Japan and other first-generation buyers in Korea and Taiwan.
 By extension, most of the historical term contracts out of Malaysia, Australia and Indonesia were based on JCC.

-The contract is for JCC Detailed in USD/bbl.
-The floating price is based directly on the data published by the Japan Custom and Ministry of Finance (primary source).
+The first contract is for JCC Detailed in USD/barrel, the second one is for JCC Detailed in JPY/Kiloliter The floating prices are based directly on the data published by the Japan Custom and Ministry of Finance (primary source), following the definition commonly used in physical contracts.

-JCC contracts are sized at 1,000 bbl with a minimum block size of five contracts.
+JCC contracts are sized at 1,000 barrels and 100 kiloliters respectively with a minimum block size of five (5) contracts for USD-denominated futures and ten (10) contracts for the JPY-denominated ones.

-The cash-settled contract offers monthly offerings listed for the current year and the next two calendar years.
+The cash-settled contracts are listed for every month of the current year and the next four calendar years.

 JCC futures on NYMEX allow you to:

-Producers and utilities have a perfect hedging instruments through OTC swaps/options.
-Market-makers keep a risk in their book, equivalent to the difference between their model and the official JCC price, till the instrument settles, leading to possible settlement risk.
+Producers and utilities have efficient hedging instruments through OTC swaps/options but take credit-risks on Market-makers as the deals are kept on a bilateral basis.
+Market-makers keep a price risk in their book, equivalent to the difference between their model and the official JCC price, until the instrument settles (settlement risk).

 The calculation for JCC is derived from data published by Japan Ministry of Finance and Custom.